reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 Enhanced DynamoDB client is a new module of the AWS SDK for Java 2.0.
 This module provides a more idiomatic code authoring experience.
 We can integrate applications with  DynamoDB using an adaptive API that allows us to execute database operations directly with the data classes our application already works with.

 ### Initial Setup
-Let us create one more Spring Boot project with the help of the [Spring boot Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.4.5.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik&artifactId=springcloudsqs&name=dynamodbec&description=Demo%20project%20for%20SEnhanced%20client&packageName=io.pratik&dependencies=web) where we will use the enhanced client to access DynamoDB..
+Let us create one more Spring Boot project with the help of the [Spring boot Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.4.5.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik&artifactId=springcloudsqs&name=dynamodbec&description=Demo%20project%20for%20SEnhanced%20client&packageName=io.pratik&dependencies=web) where we will use the enhanced client to access DynamoDB.

 Let us create one more Spring Boot project where we will use the enhanced client to access DynamoDB.